miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         )
 ```

-We simply work around the fact that JSON has no `Char` type.
+We simply work around the fact that JSON has no `Char` type by storing it as a string and then on decode checking that it's a single char.

 ### Dict, Set, List, ... ###
-Those are absolutely obvious too.
-You can have a look at `elm-codec`'s source if you're curious.
+Those follow from `elm/json` primitives, you can have a look at [the source code](https://github.com/miniBill/elm-codec/blob/1.2.0/src/Codec.elm#L254-L283) to see how they work.

 ### Records ###
-Let's remember the API we're aiming at:
+Let's remember the API we're aiming for:

 ```Elm
 type alias Point =